New York wine

 New York wine refers to wine made from grapes grown in the U.S. state of New York.
-New York ranks third in grape production by volume after California and Washington.
-83% of New York's grape area is Vitis labrusca varieties (mostly Concord).
-The rest is split almost equally between Vitis vinifera and French hybrids.
+New York ranks second in grape production by volume after California, having produced 27.9 e6gal in 2024.
+The majority of New York's grape area is Vitis labrusca varieties (mostly Concord).
+The rest is equally divided between Vitis vinifera and French hybrids.

 History

 The state of New York's wine production began in the 17th century with Dutch and Huguenot plantings in the Hudson Valley region.
 Commercial production did not begin until the 19th century.
 New York is home to the first bonded winery in the United States of America, Pleasant Valley Wine Company, located in Hammondsport.
 It is also home to America's oldest continuously operating winery, Brotherhood Winery in the Hudson Valley, which has been making wine for almost 175 years.

 In 1951 Konstantin Frank emigrated from Ukraine to New York, to work at Cornell University's Geneva Experiment Station.
-Frank went on to become one of the major architects of modern Finger Lakes winemaking industry.
+Frank went on to become one of the major architects of modern Finger Lakes viticulture industry.

 In 1976, when the Farm Winery Act was passed in New York, the state had only 19 wineries, all located in the Finger Lakes and Long Island regions.
 By 1985, there were 63 wineries in the two regions.

 In 2011, the New York wineries were given another boost when Governor Andrew Cuomo signed the Fine Winery Law (S.4143-a/A.7828-a) into law, allowing each farm winery to operate up to 5 tasting rooms as a single entity, rather than requiring a separate license for each.
 The act also streamlined the paperwork involved in direct shipping wine to customers, and allowed wineries to use custom-crush facilities or rent equipment and space from existing wineries, rather than requiring wineries to own all their equipment.